 The biggest reason is because of the metabolic demands of the exercise.

 The reason why the belly didn’t budge is because sit ups are not metabolic demanding.
 Think about it.
 How hard are you breathing after a set or two of sit ups?
-Unless you’re working out in a sauna, there is’t even a trickle of sweat dripping off your brow.
+Unless you’re working out in a sauna, not even a trickle of sweat drips off your brow.

 If you had the time and patients to do enough sit ups to make a dent in belly fat it would take you roughly 10 thousand sit ups.
-According research it takes that many sit ups to burn enough calories to melt away one pound of fat.
+Current research says that’s how many it takes to burn enough calories to melt away one pound of fat.

 To put that into perspective…

 If your were to break up your sit-ups into 5 sets of 20 reps, you’d end up with 100 reps.
 If you could find time to do that plus another 5 sets of 20 every single day…